 Picnic with friends

-I love it when it’s sunny all day, like it has been throughout lockdown up until a few days ago.
-But I also love days when it’s unpredictable, and the weather shows you all it’s got, including all 4 seasons, and the most glorious golden outpouring of sun rays breaks through right when you tuck into your vegan special Franco Manca and bubbles to celebrate the things that there ARE to celebrate these days with sweet friends from, quite literally, all across the world — one’s from Australia, one’s from the English Midlands, one was born in Switzerland to Uruguayan / American parents and met Sanoop when they worked together in Hong Kong, and one’s a Canadian who spent many years working in Africa, among other places in Nigeria, where Sanoop was born; they’re all sweet, open-minded, positive, thoughtful, hilarious beings, and Sanoop and I are grateful for knowing them, and for having our Tuesday evening brightened by their company, and for the fact that the government has now deemed it safe to meet in groups of 6 outside.
+I love day-long sunshine, like we’ve seen throughout lockdown, up until a few days ago.
+But I also love when the weather shows you all it’s got, seemingly all 4 seasons, in a single day, and the most glorious outpouring of golden sun rays breaks through right when you tuck into your vegan special Franco Manca pizza and bubbles to celebrate the things that there ARE to celebrate these days with sweet friends from, quite literally, all across the world — one’s from Australia, one’s from the English Midlands, one was born in Switzerland to Uruguayan / American parents and met Sanoop when they worked together in Hong Kong, and one’s a Canadian who spent many years working in Africa, among other places in Nigeria, where Sanoop was born; they’re all sweet, open-minded, positive, thoughtful, hilarious beings, and Sanoop and I are grateful for knowing them, and for having our Tuesday evening brightened by their company, and for the fact that the government has now deemed it safe to meet in groups of 6, as long as we keep the shenanigans outside.
 Yay.

 From tropical speakeasy cool to nippy English alfresco bliss

-Wednesday is the 48th CamSnoop Day; our 4th anniversary.
-We celebrate it with big hugs and kisses and lots of smiles all day, reminiscing on all of the incredible memories and moments we’ve created together; and with, apparently, very similar self-drawn fish cards for each other, haha!
+Four years on, this Wednesday, we’re celebrating the 48th CamSnoop Day with big hugs and kisses and lots of smiles all day, reminiscing on all of the incredible memories and moments we’ve created together; and with, apparently, very similar self-drawn fish cards for each other, haha!
 Sanoop has a present for me — AirPods Pro in a box with my initials on it, so, so sweet.
-He wrapped them in cute cake-covered paper, and hid it in his wardrobes weeks ago.
+He wrapped them in cute cake-covered paper, and hid them in his wardrobes weeks ago.
 It’s the kind of thing I’d never spend money on getting for myself, but which I, now that I’ve got them, can’t believe I’ve been able to work, run, and generally live without.
 So good!
 Very thoughtful of him.
-In the evening, we recreate our first date, which was at Bincho in Tiong Bahru, with some cloudy nigori, clean clear sake, and delightful fresh bites from Sushi Hana in Flask Walk, sitting on a bench in one of our favourite corners of the Heath, with a beautiful view of the London skyline.
+In the evening, we recreate our first date, at Bincho, with some cloudy nigori, clean clear sake, and delightful fresh bites from Sushi Hana in Flask Walk, sitting on a bench in one of our favourite corners of the Heath, with a beautiful view of the London skyline.

 Such a touching and poignant episode of Desert Island Discs